Biblical Theology

 Listen to this article

-Overall, this verse serves as an introduction to Adonijah, shedding light on his relationship with his father, his appearance, and his birth order in relation to Absalom.
+Overall, this verse serves as an introduction to Adonijah, shedding light on his relationship with his father, his appearance, and the circumstances of his birth in relation to Absalom.
 It provides essential background information for understanding Adonijah’s subsequent actions and the unfolding events in the narrative of 1 Kings.

 Share this: